Skip to content

 3. Does whatever a scorpion can.

 Remember how we mentioned that bark scorpions like trees?
 That’s probably why they’re the only type that can not only climb, but also suspend from ceilings and crawl across them.
+This only amplifies scorpions as a nuisance in the home: they can get to virtually anywhere at night while on the hunt.
+The scorpions are also able to get where they need to go because of their ability to flatten their stinger and squeeze into some tight spaces.

 In fact, bark scorpions have been known to squeeze between gaps less than the thickness of a credit card!